FriendsOfSymfony/FOSHttpCache/doc/testing-your-application.rst

 The FOSHttpCache library provides traits and base test classes to help you write functional tests.
 Using the traits, you can extend your own (or your framework’s) base test classes.
-For convenience, you can also extend the FOSHttpCache base test classes, as they include a sensible set of traits by default.
+For convenience, you can also extend the FOSHttpCache base test class suitable for your caching proxy, which includes a sensible set of traits.

 By using the traits, you get: